Tinkerforge/doc/en/source/Product_Overview.rst

        :align: center
        :target: _images/Bricks/brick_imu_tilted_front_800.jpg

-Bricks are 4 x 4cm (1.57 x 1.57") boards equipped with a 32-bit ARM
+Bricks are 4 x 4cm (1.57 x 1.57") boards equipped with a preprogrammed 32-bit
-microcontroller, an USB port, two status LEDs, connectors for stacking and up to four connectors for
+ARM microcontroller, a Mini-USB port, two status LEDs, connectors for stacking and up to four connectors for
 :ref:`Bricklets <product_overview_bricklets>`.
 There are Bricks that perform complex